1. HOME

 Thanks to my mother-in-law

-My mother-in-law, Win, introduced me to Mrs Tongue quite some time ago.
+My lovely mother-in-law, Win, introduced me to Mrs Tongue quite some time ago.
 Over her many years (50+) of teaching speech and drama, it was one of her favorite drills for assuring crisply pronounced words.
 She used it with her English as a Second Language (ESL) students, as well as with both adult and much younger pupils needing help with speech clarity.

-With the advent of the net I realized there were multiple versions!
+With the advent of the net, I realized there were multiple versions!
 It was not, as I initially thought, exclusive to her.
-Instead it was one of those adaptable evergreen resources beloved by teachers everywhere.
+Instead, it was one of those adaptable evergreen resources beloved by teachers everywhere.

 For more diction drills: